taliajmallo/rpgs/campaigns/End_Of_History/moontouched.md

 #### Waxing Lunacy (Feat 1)
 [Enchantment] [Impulse] [Kinetic_Aura] [Kineticist] [Mental] [Occult] [>>] Lunar madness begins to tinge the minds of those around you.
 Any creature that enters the aura or ends its turn there must make a Will save against your class DC.
-On a failure, they become Stupefied 1 while they are in the aura.
+On a failure, they become Stupefied 1 for one round.
 On a critical failure, they also become Fascinated for one round with a creature of your choice that is within 30 feet of them.

 #### Celestial Whispers (Feat 1)
 [Divination] [Impulse] [Kineticist] [Occult] [>]